Skip to main content

 Modules

-You can create as many modules as needed within your workspace, and each module can be customized with its own set of issues, milestones, and team members.
+You can create as many modules as needed within your workspace, and each module can be customized with its own set of work items, milestones, and team members.

 Learn more about Modules.